bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 1/Chapter_1.md

 > An orange glow covers the top of Lyrandar Tower as the sun sinks in the sky.
 Above, the great airships of House Lyrandar float like leviathans surrounded by brilliant rings of elemental energy.
 Below, bridges crisscross at all levels of the city, connecting Sharn's great towers.
 The sounds of crying children, barking vendors, cursing skycoach drivers, and braying hippogriffs rise up to become a unique din that can only be heard in the City of Towers.
 >
-> Each of you carries a letter from your acquaintance Sergeant Germaine Vilroy of the Sharn Watch that reads, "I’m calling on you for a job.
-I can’t write the details, but it pays well and requires your skills.
+> Each of you carries a letter from your acquaintance Sergeant Germaine Vilroy of the Sharn Watch that reads, "I'm calling on you for a job.
+I can't write the details, but it pays well and requires your skills.
 Meet me at the airship dock on top of Lyrandar Tower.
 Come armed."

 (after players introduce themselves)